 Class-level permissions are evaluated second to check if the user has

 Read access to the class used in the query.
-If no, then the client Realm will be empty since no objects can match the query that the user has access to.
+If no, then the client Realm will remain empty since no objects match the query.
 If yes, then the system continues to the next layer.

 Object-level permissions are evaluated last to check which specific objects the user has

 Read access to that match the query.
-If the user has access to all or some objects, then these will be synced with the client Realm.
+If the user has access to all or some objects, those objects will be synced with the client Realm.

 By default, when a Realm or class is created, all users are granted full access.
 Whereas when objects are created, they do not contain an ACL, because by default, objects lacking an ACL are accessible by everyone.
 Following the example above, by default, this means that clients subscribing to a query will pass through the hierarchy at the Realm and class-level since they have